v0.2.0 · Open Source · MIT License

 • No schema changes required in your database

-• Auth pluggable — cookies, JWT, API keys
+• Auth pluggable — cookies, JWT, API keys, token-based

 2. Define a graph